Angolan Basketball League

-Primeiro de Agosto has been the most successful club in Angola with a total of 19 titles won, followed by Petro de Luanda, with 15.
+Primeiro de Agosto has been the most successful club in Angola with a total of 19 titles won, followed by Petro de Luanda who have won 18 championships.

+The champions of each Unitel Basket season qualify directly for the Basketball Africa League (BAL).

 Sponsorship names

 In 2014, the Angolan Basketball Federation signed a sponsoring deal with Angola's Banco de Investimento e Crédito, which it claimed to be more favourable than the one with Banco Africano de Investimentos.
 Such agreement caused the league to be renamed as BIC Basket.